Bhanu9Prakash/sko-website/README.md

 # README

-Website made during Apr as a PoC for the NGO Project I was working on
+Website made during Apr 2021 as a PoC for the NGO Project I was a part of.

 Has user role based access and features.
 Includes pages for user role management as well